What's happening in week 37 of your pregnancy

 Most women will go into labour between 38 and 42 weeks of pregnancy, although you will be closely monitored and induction will be offered once you go beyond 40 weeks.

 You are probably feeling quite anxious to meet your baby now, and might be feeling a bit worn out and tired of lugging your baby bump around!
+You may also notice an increase in back and pelvic pain as your baby’s head engages further in preparation for labour.

 There really is not long left to go, so try and relax and chill out as much as possible and wait for those first early labour signs to appear.